 - Public relations

 Advertising serves as Procter & Gamble’s primary communications tactics in delivering product details and related information to target markets.
-For example, the company uses television, radio, print and online media for its advertisements.
-On the other hand, direct marketing involves communications between Procter & Gamble and corporate clientele, as well as communications between P&G’s authorized distributors and corporate clientele.
+For example, the company uses television, radio, and print and online media for its advertisements.
+On the other hand, direct marketing involves communications between Procter & Gamble and its corporate clientele, as well as communications between P&G’s authorized distributors and their corporate clientele.
 Sales promotion and personal selling are sometimes applied for some product lines, especially as an introduction to new products or variants of current consumer goods.
-Procter & Gamble’s organizational culture influences the training of workers involved in personal selling.
+Procter & Gamble’s organizational culture (work culture) influences the training of workers involved in personal selling.
 The company’s public relations activities involve various sponsorships.
-For instance, Procter & Gamble gives sponsorships for winners of contests on TV shows, for sports events like the 2016 Summer Olympics, and for online communities like Women.com.
-This element of Procter & Gamble’s marketing mix shows the importance of advertising in supporting the effectiveness in communicating with the target market.
+For instance, Procter & Gamble gives sponsorships for winners of contests on TV shows, for sports events, and for online communities.
+This element of Procter & Gamble’s marketing mix shows the importance of advertising in supporting the effectiveness of the marketing strategy in communicating with the target market.

 - Market-oriented pricing strategy